5 real tips to stay focused at Uni - That actually work

 4. Break your work into embarrassingly small chunks

+Writing an essay?
+Don’t think “1,500 words.”
 Think: “Open the doc.
 Write the title.
 Type one sentence.”

+Studying for an exam?
 Don’t plan to read 10 chapters.
 Just read for 10 minutes.

 When things feel overwhelming, shrink the task until it feels doable.

-5. Create a spacewhere your brain can breathe
+5. Create a space where your brain can breathe

-• Use a comfy chair that doesn’t scream “back problems at 25”
+• Use a chair that supports you

-Not by being perfect.
-But by showing up again.
+Not by being perfect — but by showing up again.
 And again.
 And again.

 So next time your brain feels like it’s juggling fire, remember: